TechAdrianPro/Live-Hand-Tracking/README.md

 - Open the `index.html` file in a web browser.
 - Allow the browser to access your camera.
 - The application will display the video feed with hand landmarks and contours overlaid.

+## Online Version

+You can also view the live hand tracking application online at: https://techadrianpro.github.io/Live-Hand-Tracking/

 ## Technologies Used